 In every case, judges are the ones to decide if a given use may be considered "fair".
 The problem is that the fair use laws can be open to individual interpretation.
 One judge may see that SCTV did indeed stick to "fair use" rules and may even award damages to the producers of the show.
 Content owners would then have to pay their legal fees for making them go to court.
 However, the judge may also find SCTV liable and then the legal fees may have to come out of the pockets of the owners of SCTV.

-The situation for SCTV is obviously better than for many shows.
-WKRP in Cincinnati may never see DVD or TV again, since even more music was used throughout and not always in a parody sense.
-What does need to happen is that the factors governing "fair use" need to be stronger in order to protect freedom of expression for those who want to use materials from movies, books, logos, trademarks and music in their productions.
+It is my opinion that the factors governing "fair use" need to be stronger in order to protect freedom of expression for those who want to use materials from movies, books, logos, trademarks and music in their productions.
 The situation for documentary film makers is particularly frustrating, since they must be very careful not to capture any copyrighted content in their films which might spark litigation or even a lawsuit.

-Since I began this investigation into copyright law and Fair Use rights, no one has stated that there are such fair use rights and I believe that most people are unaware of Fair Use Rights.
+Since I began this investigation into copyright law and Fair Use rights, it would seem that many people are unaware of Fair Use Rights.
 There are several greats sites and pages on the internet that explain quite clearly what those current Fair Use Rights are.
 And Fair Use Rights are granted to the entire public.
-It is more important than ever that we all learn what our Fair Use Rights are and that we become educated on the subject in order to protect ourselves.
+It is more important than ever that we all learn what our Fair Use Rights are and that we become educated on the subject.

 Fair Use page at Wikipedia